Cashew family (Anacardiaceae)

 Faunal Associations: The nectar or pollen of the flowers attracts many kinds of insects, especially wasps, flies, and bees.
 The foliage is a food source for the caterpillars of several species of moths and other insects (see Insect Table).
 The caterpillars of Pyrrhia umbra (Bordered Sallow) also eat the flowers and drupes.
 Both upland gamebirds and songbirds eat the drupes during the fall or winter (see Bird Table), and help to distribute the seeds far and wide.
 Both rabbits and deer browse on the foliage, stems, or bark.
 In general, the ecological value of sumacs to wildlife is quite high.

-Photographic Location: A sandy savanna at Hooper Branch Savanna Nature Preserve in Iroquois County, Illinois.
+Photographic Location: A sandy savanna at the Hooper Branch Savanna Nature Preserve in Iroquois County, Illinois.

 Comments: The foliage turns red during the fall and is quite attractive.
-It is easy to identify this species in the wild because the central leaf stalks of the compound leaves are conspicuously winged (see the lower photo).
+It is easy to identify this species in the wild because the central leaf stalks of the compound leaves are conspicuously winged (see the photo of the compound leaf).
 Another distinctive characteristic is the smooth margins of the leaves – other Rhus spp. have leaf margins that are serrate or crenate.